 First of all, the UEs should attach using a method of hiding the real UE identity from MNO.
 Without such an approach, the MNO would be able to track the UE based on the identity used to attach.

 Ideally to prevent tracking, all UEs should re-attach simultaneously.
-This has implication on load for the network and hence it is proposed that all UEs under an eNB should re-attach simultaneously.
+This has implication on load for the network and hence it is proposed that all UEs under an eNB should detach completely and then re-attach at substantially the same time.
+The impact on the eNB is a possible delay of the attaching procedure, causing the UE to not be able to send user data on Uu for a short while (but the UE can use the direct mode in the meantime).

-Editor’s note: The load on the eNB is FFS.
+Editor’s note: More details of the temporary pool of PC5 allocations is needed.

+Editor’s note: Randomisation of re-attach timer should be considered.

+.

-In addition, the UE should change its app-layer identifier and corresponding credential) when the UE re-attaches with its new identity.
+In addition, the UE should change its app-layer identifier and corresponding credential when the UE re-attaches with its new identity.

 6.5.2.2 MME Load spreading